 Glass House + Noyes House

-Visit two important examples of New Canaan mid-century residential architecture on a one-day study tour of Philip Johnson’s Glass House (1949) and the Eliot Noyes House (1954).
+Visit two important examples of New Canaan mid-century residential architecture on a one-day study tour of the Philip Johnson Glass House (1949) and the Eliot Noyes House (1954).

 Tickets for this program include tours of both sites, shuttle transportation between sites, and light refreshments.